 Why Use Plant Guards?

-In the past we've reluctantly had to recommend photo-degradable plastic spiral guards for new plants, particularly hedge whips (up to 90cm high).
+In the past we've reluctantly had to recommend photo-degradable plastic spiral guards for new plants, particularly hedge whips and maiden fruit trees.
 "Reluctantly" as they only partly break down in the sun if not removed, and leave tiny bits of plastic behind.
 These become absorbed in the soil.

 New plants do need guarding.
 Rabbits, squirrels, hares and voles are a real nuisance to new planting.
 Strimming can also damage new plants, particularly in hedges where it's used to control weeds and grass.
-Secured by canes, these plastic spirals will also support new plants and reduce wind rock.
+Secured by canes, these generous 60cmX50mm spirals will also support new plants and reduce wind rock.